-After a few years of resistance though, my curiosity usually wins out.
-That's what happened with these Buddha bowls, and more recently with these date energy balls.
+After a few years of resistance though, if the trend is still around, my curiosity usually wins out.
+That’s what happened with these Buddha bowls, and more recently with these date energy balls.

 Also, considering that they require 6 ingredients and about 5 minutes time, there wasn’t much to lose, frankly.